JonGretar/SmartSMEAR-R/README.md

 - Timestamps are in local standard time (UTC+2)
 - Timestamps indicate the beginning of measurement/aggregation interval
 - The API supports temporal aggregation between 1-60 minutes
+- Time values are returned as POSIXct in EET timezone

 ## Data Quality